• Skip to main content

 You only need a handful of core compound barbell exercises to build muscle mass.

-You need to first get into the habit of daily physical activity and viewing food as fuel, not just entertainment.
+You first need to get into the habit of daily physical activity and of viewing food as fuel, not just entertainment.

 Then you can start a more focused strength-building plan.